 The company entered into an operating contract with a key customer (now Polynt Composites UK Limited) on 1 July 2011 and which expired on 30 June 2019.
 Under the agreement the Company manufactured products requested by Polynt at the Stallingborough Facility.
 Under the agreement, which excluded depreciation costs, all variable costs incurred by the company were recharged to Polynt at cost.
-Direct costs, including payroll, are recharged to Polynt at a mark-up.
-As the Company was not exposed to any fluctuations in cost as a result of this arrangement, the directors considered that the Company was acting as agent under the contract such that only the mark up on direct costs has been recorded in the Income Statement.
-Total costs recharged in the year were £824,000.
+Direct costs, including payroll, were recharged to Polynt at a mark-up.
+As the Company was not exposed to any fluctuations in cost as a result of this arrangement, the directors considered that the Company was acting as agent under the contract such that only the mark up on direct costs was recorded in the Income Statement.
+Total costs recharged in 2019 were £824,000.

-The company incurred a loss of £100,000 on the disposal of land and buildings to Polynt.
+In 2019 the company also incurred a loss of £100,000 on the disposal of land and buildings to Polynt.
 Other costs related to the closure of the business in the period.
+There are no discontinued operation costs in 2020.

-6. Finance costs
+6 Finance costs

-2019 2018
+2020 2019

 £'000 £'000

-Interest on inter group debt (59) -
+Interest on inter group debt (61) (59)

-Bank and other borrowings (1) (2)
+Bank and other borrowings - (1)

-(60) (2)
+(61) (60)

-7. Staff numbers and costs and remuneration of directors
+7 Staff numbers and costs and remuneration of directors